 The State Central Committee shall elect a Temporary Chair for each State Convention at least sixty (60) days prior to such convention.
-The Temporary Chairs of all congressional, senatorial, assembly, and probate district conventions shall be chosen by the State Central Committee members representing all or part of such a district, and shall be chosen at least thirty (30) days prior to such convention.
-The Temporary Chair shall assume the administrative duties to call and arrange for each district convention, but, in the event that the Temporary Chair fails timely to do so, such duties shall forthwith be assumed by the State Chair or the State Chair's designee.
-The Temporary Chair need not be a delegate to the convention to serve as the Temporary Chair.
-A Temporary Chair while serving as such shall have the additional right to cast a vote dissolving a tie, but this provision shall not affect the Temporary Chair's right to vote as a delegate in the first place.
-The Temporary Chair shall serve until the election by the convention of a Permanent Chair.
+The Temporary Chairs of all congressional, senatorial, assembly, and probate district conventions shall be chosen by the State Central Committee members representing all or part of such a district and shall be chosen at least thirty (30) days prior to such convention.
+The Temporary Chair shall assume the administrative duties to call and arrange for each district convention, but, in the event that he or she fails timely to do so, such duties shall forthwith be assumed by the State Chair or his or her designee.
+The Temporary Chair need not be a delegate to the convention he or she chairs.
+A Temporary Chair while serving as such shall have the additional right to cast a vote dissolving a tie, but this provision shall not affect his or her right to vote as a delegate in the first place.
+He or she shall serve until the election by the convention of a Permanent Chair.